-Bhuntar airport is located 52 kilometers from the city, serving to Manali.
-Taxis are available from Bhuntar to Manali, which costs around Rs.
+Bhuntar airport is located 52 kilometers from the city, serving Manali.
+Taxis are available from Bhuntar to Manali and cost around Rs.
 700 - Rs.
 1,000.

 Regular bus service is available from Delhi (ISBT Kashmere Gate) to Manali.

 Note:- Trekkers are required to take only those VOLVO buses which reach Manali by 09:00 AM on the first day.
-Our reporting time is 10.00 AM in Manali Bus Stand, but if you are unable to arrive at the meeting / briefing time, we will either transfer your seat to any of our next batches or we will cancel your trek, so please Double check your bus time your bus transporter.
+Our reporting time is 10.00 AM at Manali Bus Stand, but if you are unable to arrive at the meeting/briefing time, we will either transfer your seat to any of our next batches or we will cancel your trek, so please Double check your bus time your bus transporter.

 Things To Carry

 • Backpack & Rain Cover (40-60 Litres)